firecat53/networkmanager-dmenu/README.rst

 Installation
 ------------

+- Copy script somewhere in $PATH OR install Archlinux `AUR package`_
 - Set your dmenu_command in config.ini if it's not 'dmenu' (for example dmenu_run or rofi).
 The alternate command should still respect the -l, -p and -i flags.